Skip to main content

 Keep in mind that reopening the registration page from a fresh link will remove the notification that they’ve already registered and the option to see their unique viewing link.
 However, the subscriber will always have access to their unique viewing link through the confirmation email they’ve received.

-How the registration page appears to someone that just signed up for the webinar
+An image of the registration page after a visitor signs up for the webinar

 Embed form